witrac/iot-embeddedc/samples/README.md

     [root@localhost ~]# vi device.cfg
     [root@localhost ~]# ./samplePublish
-    Connecting to registered service with org eu8zyd Publishing the event stat with rc  0
+    Connecting to registered service with org xxxxx Publishing the event stat with rc  0
     Publishing the event stat with rc  0
     Publishing the event stat with rc  0